kuhlman-labs/GitHub-migrator/internal/embedded/README.md

 1. The binary was properly embedded during build
 2. The application has permission to write to the temp directory
 3. The extracted binary has execute permissions

+**Azure App Service Specific**: If you see errors like "fork/exec /tmp/github-migrator-binaries/git-sizer: no such file or directory" in Azure App Service, the application automatically uses `/home/site/tmp` instead of `/tmp` when it detects the `WEBSITE_SITE_NAME` environment variable.
+This should resolve automatically, but you can also set `GHMIG_TEMP_DIR` to a custom path if needed.

 ## Architecture